gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 Future work:
 ===============
 - Extend LSI to accept new terms during indexing.
 Configure with realistic training data/parallel corpus.
-Evaluate time for querying and improve if needed.
-So as to limit dictionary growth, feature selection could be done in the stage preceding semantic reduction, so as to speed the resulting matrix calculations for indexing and querying.
+For this some pre-processing per language has to be added.
+So as to limit dictionary growth, feature selection could be done in the stage preceding semantic reduction, so as to speed the resulting matrix calculations for indexing and querying (this would be a variation from regular feature selection, for we have to keep the approximately paired relation between features in each language).
+Evaluate time for querying and improve if needed, by using better matrix algorithms.
 - Check and upload Moses model support, add this to documentation.
 Evaluate possibilities for using extended features.
 - Use WordNets from the other languages and extend with word-sense disambiguation and NER.
 This might lead to more accurate terms.
 Perhaps migrate to EuroWordNet.
 Study adequateness of current POS given that we have incomplete sentences.
 - Consider alternatives for adding lexical/semantic support for users during query refinement.